MidnightDreamerX17/skill20/Optional/Feats.md

 - **Planology** - The character gains a bonus of +4 to sense good or bad luck in the planes.
 - **Polyglot** - The character gains 4 additional languages, and a bonus of +2 to Knowledge (Linguistics) (INT) skill checks.
 - **Portal Feel** - The character gains a bonus of +4 to identify portals, and to identify what is at the other end.
+- **Power Penetration** - The character gains a bonus of +2 to penetrate power resistance.
+- **Power Penetration, Greater** (requires Power Penetration) - The character gains a bonus of +2 to penetrate power resistance.
 - **Prayer Master** - The character gains two additional 0th-circle Cleric spell energies.
 - **Prestidigitator** - The character gains two additional 0th-circle Illusionist spell energies.
+- **Psionic Fist** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 2d6 psionic damage to one unarmed or natural attack.
+- **Psionic Fist, Greater** (requires Psionic Fist) - You can spend 2 Psionic Power Points to add 2d6 psionic damage to one unarmed or natural attack.
+This can be combined with Psionic Fist for a total of 4 Psionic Power Points in order to add 4d6 psionic damage.
+- **Psionic Hole** - Anyone who has the Psionic Power skill must spend 1 additional Psionic Power Point to target you, whether with attacks or with powers.
+If someone is at zero Psionic Power Points, however, then they do not need to spend any more to target you.
+- **Psionic Shot** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 2d6 psionic damage to one ranged attack.
+- **Psionic Talent** (specific) - Your maximum Psionic Power Points are increased by 2.
+This feat is linked to an Intelligence bonus, so for example, if your Intelligence is 14, then you can buy this feat for INT Bonus +1 and INT Bonus +2.
+- **Psionic Weapon** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 2d6 psionic damage to one weapon attack.
 - **Quick Roll** - The character can choose to lose all attack actions in order to gain a +5 bonus to move through enemies.
+- **Rapid Metabolism** - Your Constitution bonus, if +1 or higher, is doubled while resting.
 - **Read Spellshadow** - The character gains a bonus of +4 to identify magic in the astral plane.
 - **Reckless Attack** - The character can sacrifice 4 of their Armor Class in order to gain a bonus of +2 to accuracy and damage.
 If this feat is used, then it starts at the very beginning of the character's turn and lasts until the character's next turn.
+- **Return Shot** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to gain +2 AC against one ranged attack.
+If the ranged attack misses, then you do it right back at the attacker.
+Usage of this feat is a reaction, rather than an action.
 - **Self-Sufficient** - The character gains a bonus of +2 to use healing kits, as well as to survival.
 - **Sense Emotion** - The character can track emotions and thoughts in the astral plane as if they were footprints or other such tracks on other planes.
+- **Sidestep Charge** - Charge attacks have no accuracy or damage bonus against you.
+- **Speed of Thought** (requires Psionic Power skill) - You can spend 1 Psionic Power Point to increase your movement speed by 10 feet, for one movement action.
 - **Spell Focus** (specific) - One spell is considered to be one circle lower for the character.
 - **Spell Focus, Greater** (specific) (requires Spell Focus) - The spell chosen for *Spell Focus* is considered to be one circle lower for the character.
 - **Spell Penetration** - The character gains a bonus of +2 to penetrate spell resistance.
 - **Spell Penetration, Greater** (requires Spell Penetration) - The character gains a bonus of +2 to penetrate spell resistance.
 - **Spell Recovery** - The character gains a bonus of +4 to know which spells will not work on their current plane, as well as which spells are enhanced on the current plane.
+- **Stand Still** - You can spend your movement action to instead put extra effort into intercepting enemies who try to move past you.
+You gain a bonus of +4 to body-blocking for this effect.
 - **Stealthy** - The character gains a bonus of +2 to hide from sight and to move silently.
 - **Swimming Expert** - The character gains a bonus of +4 to swimming.
 - **Terrain Category Specialization** (specific) - The character gains a bonus of +1 to all actions of tracking, foraging, survival, hunting, hiding, etc. in the terrain category.
 - **Toughness** - The character's minimum dice rolls for maximum Hit Points are increased by 1.
 This means that they can roll a 2 through 6 on each die.
 If combined with *Body Builder*, the total result is that a 3 through 6 could be rolled per die.
+- **Unavoidable Strike** (requires Psionic Power skill) - You can spend 2 psionic power points in order to cause one unarmed or natural weapon attack to ignore armor and shield.
+- **Up the Walls** (requires Psionic Power skill) - You can spend 1 Psionic Power Point to include vertical surfaces as part of your move action.
+You must still end your move action on something you could stand on or hover over normally.
 - **Vanguard Stance** - The character can take damage from a ranged attack in place of an adjacent ally.
 Usage of this feat can be declared starting from when the enemy chooses to do a ranged attack, up to immediately after damage is rolled.
 - **Weapon Focus** (specific) - The character gains a bonus of +1 to accuracy and damage with one specific weapon type.
 - **Weapon Focus, Greater** (specific) (requires Weapon Focus) - The character gains a bonus of +1 to accuracy and damage with one specific weapon type.